 |

-Example: Two related scientific companies
+Client Example: Two

-experienced poor controls, no cost accounting, poor planning, cramped quarters,
+related scientific companies experienced poor controls, no cost accounting,

-a stretched staff, and indecision.
-The city and county in which these two
+poor planning, cramped quarters, a stretched staff, and indecision.
+The city

-scientific firms are located were important stakeholders by having provided
+and county in which these two scientific firms are located were important stakeholders

-operations were being propped up by three cash cows.
+and that operations were being propped up by three cash cows.
 We performed industry

 comparisons which identified strengths and weaknesses of the companies.
 Our